How Much Does Dental Bone Grafting Cost?

 What does a bone graft cost?

-For simple grafts using synthetic bone, the cost tends to stay in the lower end of the range, typically between $300 and $800 per site.
-These procedures are done in-office and usually involve local anesthesia only.
+For simple grafts using synthetic bone, the cost is generally lower, between $300 and $800 per site.
+These procedures are done in the office and usually involve the use of local anesthesia.

-If a graft involves harvesting bone from another part of the body, or if the site requires additional support or surgical techniques, costs can rise.
+If a graft involves harvesting bone tissue from another part of the body, or if the site requires additional support or surgical techniques, costs can be quite a bit higher.
 More involved procedures can fall in the range of $2,500 to $3,500 per area.
 These cases may include sedation or be done in a surgical facility, which adds to the overall cost.

 Diagnostic tools like X-rays, 3D scans, or CT imaging may be needed before the graft.
 These services can cost anywhere from $250 to $1,000, depending on what your dentist or specialist requires.
-Location can also influence price, with clinics in high-cost cities or regions typically charging more.
+The location of the office can also influence price, with clinics in high-cost regions typically charging more.
 The experience of your provider and the materials used, whether donor bone, synthetic, or from your own body, also affect the final bill.

 Insurance may or may not help.
 Some plans offer partial coverage when the graft is considered medically necessary, but others may treat it as elective.
 It’s always a good idea to confirm benefits ahead of time.